qcnotes/qcnotes.github.io/_posts/2024-09-13-Quantum-Operations.md

 layout: "post"
 title: "P5.
 Quantum Operations - Part I"
 ---
-We had looked at two quantum transformations so far in the previous blog post.
+We had looked at two quantum transformations such as closed system unitary evolution and measurement so far in the previous blog post.
+Let us evaluate if these two transformations final state satisfies positivity and trace one conditions of quantum state postulate one.

-- Closed system unitary evolution: It is a linear map from set of density operators to another set of density operator.
+#### 1. Closed system unitary evolution:
+It is a linear map from set of density operators to another set of density operator.

 $$
 \begin{equation}